MMUN Position Papers

 After identifying and explaining the problem (Who, What, Why), the students should list two attempted solutions and their results (based upon their sources).

-Sample Graphic Organizer (based on the sample positon paper – linked below)
+Sample Graphic Organizer (based on the sample position paper – linked below)

 Committee: United Nations High Commissioner for Refugees